ArduPilot/ardupilot_wiki/dev/source/docs/building-mission-planner.rst

 -  Sufficient disk space, memory, processor power to comfortably run Visual Studio (details below)
 -  An Internet connection.
--  Visual Studio 2017 community edition
+-  Visual Studio 2019 community edition

-Install Visual Studio and DirectX and Python
+Install Visual Studio
 ============================================

-The first step is to get `Microsoft Visual Studio Community 2017 <https://visualstudio.microsoft.com/>`__\ installed and working in your
+The first step is to get `Microsoft Visual Studio Community 2019 <https://visualstudio.microsoft.com/>`__\ installed and working in your
 Windows system.

--  Download and install MS Visual Studio 2017 Community Edition which can be found `here <https://visualstudio.microsoft.com/>`__.
+-  Download and install MS Visual Studio 2019 Community Edition which can be found `here <https://visualstudio.microsoft.com/>`__.
--  During the install Process, you may be prompted to install optional "workloads", at this stage, you may select: ".NET desktop development" ( or you may install it later... such as when you open the .sln for the first time, you'll be prompted to do it).
+-  During the install Process, you will be prompted to install optional "workloads", at this stage, you must select: ".NET desktop development" "ASP.NET and web development" "Universal Windows Platform developement" "Mobile development with .NET" ".NET Core cross-platofrm developement"
 -  Reboot your PC
 -  Start Visual Studio from the Start Menu

-Install Python 2.7 (if not already installed) by downloading it `here <https://www.python.org/downloads/>`__.
-We recommend you install this to the c:\\Python27\\ folder.

 After your VS installation is complete:
 =======================================

--   Navigate to "Tools" Menu -> "Get Tools and Features" -> (wait for page load) -> Workloads -> Summary ( right of screen) -> then tick the tickbox labeled ".Net Core 2.0 development tools" ( leaving other tickboxes as-is) -> then click "Modify" button at bottom.  wait for download/install to complete.
+-   Navigate to "Tools" Menu -> "Get Tools and Features" -> (wait for page load) -> Workloads -> Summary ( right of screen) -> then tick the tickbox labeled ".NET desktop development" "ASP.NET and web development" "Universal Windows Platform developement" "Mobile development with .NET" ".NET Core cross-platofrm developement" ( leaving other tickboxes as-is) -> then click "Modify" button at bottom.  wait for download/install to complete.
--   Also, Navigate to "Tools" Menu -> "Get Tools and Features" -> (wait for page load) -> Workloads -> Windows ( left of screen) -> then tick the tickbox labeled ".Net desktop development tools" ( leaving other tickboxes as-is) -> then click "Modify" button at bottom.  wait for download/install to complete.
-If it's already ticked, leave it as-is, that's already fine.  :-)
--   Also, Navigate to "Tools" Menu -> "Get Tools and Features" -> (wait for page load) -> Workloads -> Windows ( left of screen) -> then tick the tickbox labeled "mobile developement with .NET" ( leaving other tickboxes as-is) -> then click "Modify" button at bottom.  wait for download/install to complete.
-If it's already ticked, leave it as-is, that's already fine.  :-)
-- You may need to install dotnet core 2.2 if you are upgrading from a previous version of mission planner. (https://dotnet.microsoft.com/download/dotnet-core/2.2) 2.2.108 works fine with MP 1.3.68
 -  You might like to test your installation on a simple "Hello World" application, or the "SimpleExample" described below.
--  TIP: By default it is installed here: "C:\\Program Files (x86)\\Microsoft Visual Studio\\2017\\Community\\"
+-  TIP: By default it is installed here: "C:\\Program Files (x86)\\Microsoft Visual Studio\\2019\\Community\\"

 Getting the Mission Planner source code from Github into your computer
 ======================================================================